CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

    relative water level is greatest.

-   *Optional extension:* Generalise your implementation such that it takes a list of up to 6 stations displays the level versus time for each station as subplot inside a single plot.
+   *Optional extension:* Generalise your implementation such that it takes a list of up to 6 stations and displays the level versus time for each station as subplot inside a single plot.

 Task 2F: function fitting